Back to top anchor

 NON-ATTENDANCE

-Please note that we reserve the right to charge a fee of $20.00 if you book an appointment but do not attend it.
+Please note that we reserve the right to charge the full cost of your consultation if you book an appointment but do not attend it.
+This also applies to appointments cancelled within 2 hours of the appointment time.